daniel7866/Assembler/README.md

 globalsAndCounters.c - This file as it's name suggests has the counters and global variables for the assembler - for example: line counter-to tell the user where something went wrong.

 symbolTable.c - This file is responsible for storing all user's labels in the assembly code(like variables) - using a linked list.

+The assembler will get assembly files (.as)
+If there are no errors it will produce:
+.ent file - Contains all the labels with their addresses to load to memory .ext file - Contains all the external labels=labels imported from different .as file .ob file - Contains the binary code for the program in base64